Family fun in Galway City

 A 35-minute spin along the beautiful Galway coastline from Salthill brings you to Rossaveal where you can hop on the ferry to the Aran Islands.
 Have the kids keep an eye out for the enormous basking sharks on the water’s surface – they are friendly and are known to swim alongside boats.
 With forts to explore and otherworldly cliff hikes to take on, there’s plenty to keep you busy.

 Or keep things simple and let the kids imaginations run wild on Kilmurvey Beach as they discover fossilised corals and sea urchins along the rocks.
 It’s a Gaeltacht island so the kids can practice their cúpla focail – don’t be shy.
+Find even more inspiration for your next tour of Aran Islands with our ultimate guide, you may end up staying for longer than you planned.

 You’re not short of beautiful beaches to explore back on the mainland either, and Carraroe Beach is one of the best.
 This is the spot to head in for a dip – with changing rooms and clear waters, the area is popular with swimmers and snorkelers, and it’s lifeguarded in bathing season.
 Not feeling brave enough to dive in?
 There’s lots to explore with rock pools and climbing spots near the cliffs.